 “Autism is not a disability it’s a different ability.”

 - Stuart Duncan

 Join other teachers and visit the Aspire Blog for the latest education news and tips for the classroom.
 Plus we offer fantastic jobs for aspiring educators, or perhaps you want to register with us?
-Get in touch with out SEND department today on 0121 314 3606 or email email@example.com.
+Get in touch with our SEND department today on 0121 314 3606 or email firstname.lastname@example.org.